Centril/rfcs/text/0000-gradual-struct-init.md

       ;
     ```

+    (If structural records were ever to be added they would also be included.)

 - `PG = { σ ∈ P | implemented(P, Drop) ≡ ⊥ ∧ non_exhaustive(σ) ≡ ⊥ }`

 - `p` denote a place expression.